ezra-lieblich/VoogaSalad/DESIGN/DESIGN.md

 The user interface will contain two toolbars: a main toolbar and a tabbed-toolbar.
 The main toolbar will give the user the ability to open another, previously saved game, create a new game, see the title of the current game design, and the ability to close the window.
 The side toolbar contains the subcomponents of the game that the designer can change.
 This would include components such as game conditions, enemies, weapons, towers, and path.
 Each component will change the main screen with its particular elements such as choosing the image of the enemy, its speed, etc.

+# Design Details

+## Game Authoring Environment (View)
 Program of visual tools for placing, specifying, editing, and combining general game elements together to make a particular game

-## View
 ### Classes:
 * GameConditions (number of rounds, health, money…)
-     *
 * EditingInterface: Interface to create the game
 * EnemyView: Displays all of the available enemy images, contains dropdowns/input fields to set enemy settings
 * WeaponView: Displays input fields for weapon settings
 * TowerView: Displays input fields for tower settings
-* LevelView: Dropdown to customize each level (?)
+* LevelView: Displays design options for each level

-# Game Engine:
+## Game Engine (Model):
-framework of general Java classes to support any kind of game within a specific game genre
+Framework of general Java classes to support any kind of game within a specific game genre
-## Model

 ### Classes:
 * Tower (abstract class?)
     * Subclasses represent tower types